dotnet/roslyn/docs/features/incremental-generators.md

 - ParseOptionsProvider

 *Note*: there is no provider for accessing syntax nodes.
 This is handled in a slightly different way.
-See [SyntaxProviderFactory](#syntaxproviderfactory) for details.
+See [SyntaxValueProvider](#syntaxvalueprovider) for details.

 A value provider can be thought of as a 'box' that holds the value itself.
 An execution pipeline does not access the values in a value provider directly.